15Days

 Highest Lake in the World?
 Tilicho Lakes and their Base Camp

-Tilicho Lake is also eponym as Kak Bhusundi Lake (acc. to Ramayana), a glaciogenic lake formed by the high Himalayas' melting ice.
+Tilicho Lake is also known as Kak Bhusundi Lake (acc. to Ramayana), a glaciogenic lake formed by the high Himalayas' melting ice.
 Located in Nepal, Manang district holds the entitled of being the Highest Lake in the world.
 The Magical sanctum sits at an incredible elevation of 16,138 feet (4,919m) above sea level.

 Not for its turquoise waters and fame, people across creation come here to this paradise for breathtaking scenery, still the eye’s hunger for nature, tribal customs, monasteries, and an unforgettable chapter that remains with them.
-A popular detour to the mighty Annapurna Circuit Route, the Tilicho Lake hike has marked its place in voyagers' hearts and become one of the visited destinations in recent times.
+A popular detour to the mighty Annapurna Circuit Route, the Tilicho Lake hike has marked its place in voyagers' hearts and become one of the most visited destinations in recent times.
 Staying at Tilicho Base Camp, adding 2- 3 additional days on the Annapurna Circuit Itinerary, this fusion of Tilicho and Annapurna Circuit can be achieved within 13 - 15 days.

 Annapurna with Tilicho Lake Itinerary Overview

-The trek starts at Kathmandu, takes us to Jagat via Beshisahar.
+The trek starts at Kathmandu, takes us to Jagat via Besishahar.
 The drive gives us a good impression and insight into the rural lifestyle and culture, further extending to Pisang and acclimatizing at Manang.
 We reach the Tilicho Base Camp (4140 m.) via Siri Kharka and leaning into the Lake.
 Sitting at an elevation of 4970 meters, Tilicho Lake is one of the major highlights of this trek.
-Even popular as one of the most trekked destinations in Nepal, the Lake has its peculiar glow reflected in the water.
+Even as popular as one of the most trekked destinations in Nepal, the Lake has its peculiar glow reflected in the water.
 The Annapurna Circuit with Tilicho Lake Trek takes us to a fascinating Trek in the Manang region via the Thorong La pass as we hike up to the cerulean waters of Tilicho Lake.
 The trek can sometimes get demanding as you ascend to higher altitudes from difficult passes.

 The 15-day trip in Nepal covers famous landmarks like Manang, Muktinath, Jomsom (if added), and Nepal's windiest valleys (Kali Gandaki).